Back to Blog

 With challenge-based learning, learners enjoy the collaborative learning experience in which they connect with others who motivate them to work hard for the purpose of their individual learning.

-Moreover, researchers have found that challenge-based learning results in higher knowledge retention than traditional learning, meaning learners are motivated to continue learning and succeeding.
+Moreover, researchers have found that challenge-based learning results in higher knowledge retention than traditional learning, meaning learners actually remember and internalize what they learn.
+This boosts confidence and further builds enthusiasm as learners see the tangible results of their efforts.